SudokuPro iconNonogram iconmahjong-online iconOmiPlay icon

 12x12 Extreme Sudoku Online: Maximum Logic at Maximum Scale

-12x12 Extreme Sudoku is the hardest difficulty in the 12×12 format, generated with the fewest clues that still guarantee a unique solution — typically 28 to 34 pre-filled cells out of 144.
-At this level, the full fish hierarchy, wing patterns, and Alternating Inference Chains must all be deployed across a candidate grid of staggering density.
-No single technique resolves the puzzle on its own: Extreme 12×12 solving is an extended analytical exercise in which each breakthrough creates the conditions for the next.
-It is the most demanding version of large-format Sudoku available to play for free, anywhere.
+12x12 Extreme Sudoku is the second-hardest difficulty in the 12×12 format, generated with approximately 28 to 34 pre-filled cells out of 144.
+At this level, XYZ-Wing, extended Alternating Inference Chains of eight to twelve links, and structured bifurcation must all be deployed across a candidate grid of staggering density — no single technique resolves the puzzle on its own.
+Solvers who complete Extreme and want the format's deepest challenge can advance to 12x12 Evil Sudoku, which adds Squirmbag (five-row fish) and chains extending to eighteen or more links.
 Play free Extreme puzzles on SudokuPro.

 Characteristics of 12x12 Extreme Sudoku